bowen-upenn/Agent_Rationality/README.md

 The fields of multi-modal and multi-agent systems are rapidly evolving, so we highly encourage researchers who want to promote their amazing works on this dynamic repository to submit a pull request and make updates. 💜

 We have a concurrent work ***A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners*** [Paper]() [Code](https://github.com/bowen-upenn/llm_logical_fallacies) to be released in the upcoming week as well.
+The survey critics the limitations of existing benchmarks on evaluating rationality, and this paper goes beyond accuracy and reconceptualize the evaluation of reasoning capabilities in LLMs into a general, statistically rigorous framework of testable hypotheses.
 It is designed to determine whether LLMs are capable of genuine reasoning or if they primarily rely on token bias.
-We go beyond accuracy and reconceptualize the evaluation of reasoning capabilities in LLMs into a general, statistically rigorous framework of testable hypotheses.
-Our findings with statistical guarantees suggest that LLMs struggle with probabilistic reasoning, with apparent performance improvements largely attributable to token bias.
+Our findings with statistical guarantees suggest that LLMs struggle with probabilistic reasoning.

 ## Citations
 A bunny 🐰 will be happy if you could cite our work.